The Amazing Race 6: Critical response

 At the time it aired, The Amazing Race 6 received negative reviews.
 Linda Holmes of Television Without Pity called this season disappointing.
-Scott Pierce of Deseret News said that his immediate reaction after the season finished was "I'm never going to watch this show again."
-Reece Forward of Screen Rant ranked this season as the show's second-worst, writing that it "is actively unlikable at points," but the season "escapes the bottom slot due to at least having a few teams that are likable or interesting".
-Since its airing, this season was ranked 9th out of the first 27 seasons by the Rob Has a Podcast Amazing Race correspondents in 2016.
-In 2021, Val Barone of TheThings ranked this season as the show's 4th best season.
+Scott Pierce of Deseret News said that his immediate reaction after the season finished was, "I'm never going to watch this show again."
+Reece Forward of Screen Rant ranked this season as the show's second-worst, writing that it was "actively unlikable at points," but the season "escapes the bottom slot due to at least having a few teams that are likable or interesting".
+Since its airing, this season was ranked ninth out of the first 27 seasons by the Rob Has a Podcast Amazing Race correspondents in 2016.
+In 2021, Val Barone of TheThings ranked this season as the show's fourth-best season.
 In 2022, Rhenn Taguiam of Game Rant ranked this season as the seventh-best season.
+In 2024, Taguiam's ranking was updated with this season ranked 12th out of 36.

 Controversy

-The fifth episode featured two of the more controversial moments in the show's history.
-In Dakar, Senegal, Kendra Bentley, who had previously decried being in "ghetto Africa" complained, "This city is wretched and disgusting.
+In Dakar, Senegal, Kendra Bentley, who had previously decried being in "ghetto Africa", complained, "This city is wretched and disgusting.
 And they just keep breeding and breeding in this poverty.
 I can't take it."
 These comments were largely denounced as racist due to the equation of people in Africa as animals.
-Bentley later claimed that her comments were taken out of context saying, "I was actually talking about the government and how they put people in these situations.
-They don’t give them opportunities for education or birth control."
+Bentley later claimed that her comments were taken out of context, saying, "I was actually talking about the government and how they put people in these situations.
+They don't give them opportunities for education or birth control."
 Lesser outrage was also directed at Rebecca Cardon for similar insensitive comments.
 On the way to the House of Slaves on Gorée Island, Cardon commented, "I'd love to get out of Africa.
 I can see why so many people escaped."
 Kevin McDonough of The Spokesman-Review wrote, "Now that's a novel way to look at the Middle Passage."

-Later in the episode, Jonathan Baker, angry at his wife, Victoria Fuller, for picking up his bag which he had dropped during a footrace to the mat, shoved her.
-He was modestly rebuked at the mat by Phil Keoghan, who saw Jonathan berating his wife but hadn't witnessed the shove.
+Later in the episode, Jonathan Baker shoved his wife, Victoria Fuller, who had picked up his bag, which he had dropped during a footrace to the Pit Stop at the Brandenburg Gate in Berlin.
+He was modestly rebuked by Phil Keoghan, who had seen Jonathan berating his wife, but had not witnessed the shove.
 In response, critics and fans decried seeing possible domestic violence on television.
-Baker later stated "[t]he shove in Berlin was wrong.
+Baker later stated that the "shove in Berlin was wrong.
 It was wrong and I should not have done it.
 I can't apologize any more because I really felt that it hurt."